alikarimii/go_concurrency/7.concurrency_patterns/README.md

 | API Server Connection |     |     |     |     |     |
 | Authorization Token   | ✓   | ✓   | ✓   | ✓   |     |
 | Request Token         | ✓   | ✓   | ✓   |     |     |

+---

+## Scatter/Gather

+this pattern is base on this article in [medium](https://medium.com/star-gazers/go-scatter-gather-pattern-a439c70afe16)